When the Heat Becomes the Hazard

 Young child drinking water outdoors during hot weather

 An additional hazard specific to children is the risk of being left in a hot car.
-When the outside temperature is 34°C, the interior of a parked car can reach 52°C within twenty minutes.
-A child’s core temperature can reach dangerous levels with frightening speed.
-A child should never be left alone in a car in warm weather, even briefly, even in shade.
+When the outside temperature is 34°C, the interior of a parked car can reach 52°C within twenty minutes.7 A child’s core temperature can reach dangerous levels with frightening speed.
+A child should never be left alone in a car in warm weather, even briefly, and even in shade.

 Recognising Heat Illness in Children